 The Hollywood Juniper plant refers to a species of tree that has non-native origins in California.
 The tree is seen whipping itself vigorously against several infrastructural surfaces like cement walls and chain fences.
 The flora shot by Gaillard was all non-indigenous species.
 Notably, like the Hollywood Juniper or palm trees, many other plants that inhabit the California region were imported to the city for the 1932 Summer Olympic Games2 in Los Angeles, which in turn transformed the city into an exotic and perpetual holiday destination.
 The Hollywood Juniper is featured severally in Gaillard’s other works.

-Part three: Fireworks & Nazi architecture
+Part three: Fireworks & fascist architecture

 Part four: Jesse Owens’ Olympic Oak

-The Nazi-constructed Olympiastadion is also where the popular historical athlete and track superstar Jesse Owens was awarded four gold medals during the 1936 Olympic Games.
+The fascist-constructed Olympiastadion is also where the popular historical athlete and track superstar Jesse Owens was awarded four gold medals during the 1936 Olympic Games.
 It is also where the track star was awarded a German oak tree that today can be found outside the high school where Jesse Owens trained.
 Like the Thinker, the oak tree is also located in Cleveland, Ohio.
-The oak tree that was awarded to Jesse by Hitler was illuminated from various points of view by a circling helicopter, which in turn created a series of shadows dancing through the tree’s branches.
+The oak tree that was awarded to Jesse by Hitler was illuminated from various points of view by a circling helicopter, which created a series of shadows dancing through the tree’s branches.

 The soundtrack of Nightlife

-Included in the 3d film was also a soundtrack which was created by Gaillard himself using a range of analog filters and basic sound effects, which helped to further make the images more engrossing.
+Included in the 3d film was also a soundtrack created by Gaillard himself using a range of analog filters and basic sound effects, which helped to make the images even more engrossing.
 The soundtrack used by the artist featured a sample from the chorus of Alton Ellis’ song, Blackman’s Word, which was played in a loop throughout the film’s various categories.
 Each of the categories was presented without any narration of captions.

 Gaillard’s 3D film was a luxurious acknowledgment of high-definition color, 3D-projection, as well as slow-motion capture.
 At its most basic form, Nightlife was created to highlight a vibrant portrait of what occurs in different cities at night.
 Nightlife was also created to trace the remainders of history left on the scenery and contemporary environment, be it manmade or natural.

-Although Nightlife was made up of different abstract shots consisting of city streets, swaying trees, fireworks, aerial views of popular buildings all of which were captured at night, Nightlife was deeply symbolic.
+Although Nightlife was made up of different abstract shots consisting of city streets, swaying trees, fireworks, aerial views of popular buildings, all of which were captured at night, Nightlife was deeply symbolic.
 It managed to successfully tell a complex and long history of revolution and resistance through manmade objects and buildings, as well as plants.